hyryel/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

 Vehicle (GameObject->NetworkObject)
 ```

-Both the player and vehicle NetworkObject components are spawned and the player moves towards the vehicle and wants to get into the vehicle.
-The player's client sends perhaps a **use object** RPC command to the server.
-In turn, the server then parents the player under the vehicle and changes the player's model pose to sitting.
-Because both NetworkObject components are spawned and the server is receiving an RPC to perform the parenting action, the parenting action performed by the server is valid and the player is then parented under the vehicle as shown below:
+Both the Player and vehicle NetworkObject components are spawned and the Player moves towards the vehicle and wants to get into the vehicle.
+The Player's client sends perhaps a **use object** RPC command to the server.
+In turn, the server then parents the Player under the vehicle and changes the Player's model pose to sitting.
+Because both NetworkObject components are spawned and the server is receiving an RPC to perform the parenting action, the parenting action performed by the server is valid and the Player is then parented under the vehicle as shown below:

 ```
 Sun